 Black Pepper or chilli flakes and sea salt to season

 Chop the red onion as finely as you can manage and place in a bowl.
 Halve the avocados and scoop the flesh into the bowl.
 With a fork, mash the ingredients together.
 Add the chopped coriander, the cumin powder, the juice of 1 lime, and the seasoning, and keep stirring and mashing with that fork.
 Finally, with the back of a knife, crush open the garlic cloves but try and keep the clove intact.
 You’re basically just breaking them open and adding them to the bowl, stirring through.
-Before serving to guests, remove these cloves.
+Before serving, remove these cloves.

 Using 4-6 large tortilla discs, cut into soldiers or triangles and transfer onto 2 baking trays, placing in a preheated oven for 10 minutes until they start to brown and crisp ever so slightly.
 Transfer into a serving dish with the guacamole.